SpotiScryers/SpotiScry/README.md

 ### Hypotheses

-$H_{0}$: Mean of song popularity of explicit tracks = Mean of song popularity of non-explicit tracks
+𝐻0: Mean of song popularity of explicit tracks = Mean of song popularity of non-explicit tracks<br>
-$H_{a}$: Mean of song popularity of explicit tracks > Mean of song popularity of non-explicit tracks
+𝐻𝑎: Mean of song popularity of explicit tracks > Mean of song popularity of non-explicit tracks

 ## Project Steps
 ### Acquire